 The Company has equity index annuity products that guarantee the return of principal to the customer and credit interest based on a percentage of the gain in a specified equity market index.
 A portion of the premium from each customer is invested in investment grade fixed income securities to cover the minimum guaranteed value due the customer at the end of the contract term.
 A portion of the premium is used to purchase derivatives consisting of call options on the applicable equity market indexes to fund the index credits due to equity index annuity holders.
 Substantially all of such call options are one year options which are closely matched to the annual crediting liabilities on such policies.
-In addition, the call options are marked to market with the change in fair value included as a component of our revenues.
+The cost of these options are amortized in full over their one-year lives which is included in investment income.
+In addition, the call options are marked to market with the change in fair value included in unrealized gains (losses) on derivatives in the consolidated statements of income.
 On the respective anniversary dates of the equity index policies, the equity index used to compute such annual crediting liabilities is reset and the Company purchases new one-year call options to fund the next annual index credit.
 The Company manages the cost of these purchases through the terms of its equity index annuities, which permits the Company to change annual participation rates, asset fees, and/or caps, subject to guaranteed minimums.
 By reducing participation rates, asset fees or caps, the Company can limit option costs to budgeted amounts except in cases where the minimum guarantees prevent further reductions in these contract terms.